igniterealtime/openfire-restAPI-plugin/readme.md

 * Get overview over all or specific user sessions
 * Send broadcast message to all online users
 * Get overview of all or specific security audit logs
+* Get chat message history from a multi user chat room

 ## Available REST API clients
 REST API clients are implementations of the REST API in a specific programming language.